BettinaGeorge/BettinaGeorge/README.md

 I'm always eager to take on new challenges, whether it's learning new technologies or applying my skills to real-world projects!

-I'm always eager to take on new challenges, whether it's learning new technologies or applying my skills to real-world projects!